Cystitis. What you can do to prevent it

 Risk factors in both men and women include anything that impedes the flow of urine, such as an enlarged prostate or a stone in the bladder.
 Changes in the immune system, which can occur with conditions such as diabetes, also can increase the risk of UTIs.
 So can the prolonged use of bladder catheters, which may be needed in people with chronic illnesses or in older adults.

-Research funded by the National Institutes of Health suggests that a woman’s blood type may play a role in her risk of recurrent infections of the bladder and urinary tract.
+Research funded by the National Institutes of Health suggests that a woman's blood type may play a role in her risk of recurrent infections of the bladder and urinary tract.
 Bacteria may be able to attach to cells in the urinary tract more easily in those with certain blood factors.
-But more research is needed to determine whether an association exists and whether it could be useful in identifying people at risk of recurrent infection.
+However more research is needed to determine whether an association exists and whether it could be useful in identifying people at risk of recurrent infection.

 Screening and diagnosis

 If you have any symptoms of a bladder infection, talk to your doctor as soon as possible.
-If your doctor suspects you have a bladder infection, he or she may ask for a urine sample to determine whether bacteria, blood or pus is in your urine.
+If your doctor suspects you have a bladder infection, he or she may ask for a urine sample to determine whether bacteria, blood, or pus is in your urine.

 Treatment

 Antibiotics are the first line of treatment for community-acquired bladder infections.
-Which drugs are used and for how long depend on your health condition and the bacteria found in your urine test, if such a test is performed.
+Which drugs are used and for how long depends on your health condition and the bacteria found in your urine test, if such a test is performed.
 The drugs most commonly recommended for simple UTIs include amoxicillin (Amoxil, Trimox), ciprofloxacin (Cipro), nitrofurantoin (Macrodantin, Furadantin), sulfamethoxazole (Bactrim, Septra) and trimethoprim (Trimpex, Proloprim).
-Make sure your doctor is aware of any other drugs you’re taking or any allergies you might have.
+Make sure your doctor is aware of any other drugs you're taking or any allergies you might have.

 Usually, symptoms clear up within a few days of treatment.
 However, you'll likely need to stay on antibiotics for three days to a week, depending on the severity of your infection.
 No matter what the length of treatment, take the entire course of antibiotics recommended by your doctor to ensure that the infection is completely eradicated.